We know what you're thinking: what's a headphone amp and do you really need another new bit of kit?

-That being said, if your music isn't sounding quite as spectacular as it should – and the only thing you've changed recently is the source – it's likely that your new device (a new laptop, desktop, phone or tablet) has a poor quality DAC.
+Of course you could just get used to how your phone plays music.
+But if you're an audiophile that just won't do.
+So, if your music isn't sounding quite as spectacular as it should – and the only thing you've changed recently is the source – it's likely that your new device (a new laptop, desktop, phone or tablet) has a poor quality DAC.

-A DAC, or Digital-to-Analogue Converter, is the device that takes the bits and bytes stored in a digital music file and converts it into something a headphone or speaker (analogue devices) can play back.
+A DAC, or Digital-to-Analogue Converter, is the device that takes the bits and bytes stored in a digital music file and converts it into something a headphone or speaker (analogue devices) can playback.

 - The best phones for music: the best handsets for audiophiles out there

 The advantages of using an external DAC

 So, to be clear, there's a DAC in your phone or other device.
 But that doesn't mean you don't need another,

 The first advantage of using an external DAC rather than the DAC that comes built into your device, is that an external system will usually be better than the one